 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 Electricity in Iceland

-In Iceland the power plugs and sockets are of type F. The standard voltage is 230 V and the standard frequency is 50 Hz.
+In Iceland the power plug sockets are of type F. The standard voltage is 230 V and the frequency is 50 Hz.